Location: Northeastern British Columbia.

 Information Sign About the Mouth of Bergeron Creek

-19. You are then directed to follow painted stakes for the next 200
+19. We are then directed to follow painted stakes for the next 200

 Bergeron Falls Trail by Tumbler Ridge BC Canada

-20. Here are the painted stakes to follow, as you walk along Murray
+20. Here are the painted stakes to follow, as we walk along Murray

 Bergeron Falls Trail Along Murray River BC Canada

-21. A sign directs you back into the woods.
+21. A sign directs us back into the woods.

 Bergeron Falls Trail

-22. Ten minutes later, you are at an intersection.
+22. Ten minutes later, we are at an intersection.
 Going right would

 bypass the canyon.
 Going left would lead to the canyon, and would